Spectral Graph Theory

 Spectral Clustering

-Spectral clustering uses the Fiedler vector (eigenvector of λ₂) to partition graphs.
-Vertices are assigned to clusters based on the sign of their Fiedler vector component!
+Spectral clustering uses the Fiedler vector (eigenvector of lambda-2) to partition graphs.
+Vertices are assigned to clusters based on the sign of their Fiedler vector component, naturally minimizing the number of edges cut.

 Fiedler Vector (eigenvector of λ₂)